Powdered sugar, also known as confectioners’ sugar, is granulated sugar that has been ground up into a powder form and combined with corn starch.

 How Long Does Powdered Sugar Last?

-Your powdered sugar will basically be okay indefinitely, whether it’s opened or unopened, as long as no moisture or bacteria has spread.
-That’s because it’s considered “shelf-stable”, meaning it’s been deemed non-perishable at room temperature by the USDA.
+Your powdered sugar will basically be okay indefinitely, whether opened or unopened, as long as no moisture or bacteria has spread.
+That’s because it’s considered “shelf-stable,” meaning it’s been deemed non-perishable at room temperature by the USDA.

-However, to get the most out of your sugar, in terms of flavor and texture, you should use your powdered sugar within 2 years.
+However, to get the most out of your sugar, in terms of flavor and texture, you should use your powdered sugar within two years.

 Signs You May Need To Replace Your Powdered Sugar